ghostranger047/simple-video-converter-FXML/README.md

    Window users:
       1) Download ffmpeg:
             [Download](https://ffmpeg.zeranoe.com/builds/)
-      2) Extract the zip in the folder where the jar is
+      2) Extract the zip in the folder where the jar is located.
-      3) Rename the ffmpeg extracted folder to "ffmpeg"
+      3) Rename the extracted folder to "ffmpeg".